-Blue Option is a line of individual EPO health insurance plans we offer that use the Blue Option Network.
-Members do not have out-of-network or out-of-state benefits, except in the event of a true emergency (this also includes labs and durable medical equipment).
-However, services from providers in contiguous counties (bordering counties outside of South Carolina) that are currently contracted and participate in the Blue Option networks are considered in-network.
+Blue Option is a line of individual EPO health insurance plans we offer that use the Blue Option network.
+Members do not have out-of-network benefits.
+BlueCard services are available using in-network providers for out-of-state benefits.
+This includes services from providers in contiguous counties (bordering counties outside of South Carolina) that are currently contracted and participate in the Blue Option network.
+These providers are considered in-network.